Edelman and Fishman

 Harvey Edelman and Neil Fishman are an American songwriting team, that created and produced the first two audiobook musicals.
-The first, entitled Spin - The Rumpelstiltskin Musical, distributed by HarperAudio, and featuring Jim Dale.
+The first, titled Spin - The Rumpelstiltskin Musical, distributed by HarperAudio, and featuring Jim Dale.
 The music of Spin was composed by Fishman, who also did the musical arrangements for the audiobook.
 Edelman wrote the book and lyrics and adapted his original stage play to the audiobook with David B. Coe, a popular writer of Fantasy novels.
 The cast of Spin, a witty musical re-imagining of the Grimm's fairy tale, also featured a list of Broadway and audiobook performers.
 Spin won the 2018 SOVAS Voice Arts Awards, in two categories including Best Cast in Children's Production and Outstanding Audiobook Production, the 2018 Parents Choice Awards – Silver Honor for Audiobook, and the 2019 Audie Award winner for best "Original Work".
 They followed up Spin with Puss In Boots a Musical, which was co-adapted by Khristine Hvam.
 Puss In Boots also featured Jim Dale and a cast of Broadway veterans and was released in August 2019.
 Puss In Boots a Musical won two 2019 SOVAS Awards for Best Voiceover performance in a Children's Production and Best Audiobook Production, Parents Choice Silver Honor, and was an Audie Awards finalist for Best Audio Drama.